Future rules: Pathway

 Readiness

-- Collect qualification and apprenticeship evidence in NZ-readable formats.
+- Prepare qualification and training evidence in New Zealand-readable formats.

 FAQ